 If you find yourself in the same boat (sunlight-wise), you'll love to hear that these 15 indoor plants actually thrive in darkness.
 Ahead, author and horticulturist Emma Sibley explains exactly how these low-light indoor plants flourish with little light.

 "A plant selected for its highly decorative and unusual leaf shape and pattern, the Rattlesnake Plant is native to the jungles of Brazil and will add a touch of the tropics to any home with its bright-green topside leaves that contrast beautifully with the rich purple undersides," says Sibley.
-"Just remember that this plant needs a rich and humid environment so try and copy this as closely as possible."

 The lighting condition: "Keep your Rattlesnake Plant in a shady spot with indirect sunlight, as too much sunshine can discolor the leaves, turning them brown and crispy."